gdubicki/ets/README.md

               Use custom strftime(3)-style format string format for prefixed timestamps.

-              The default is "[%Y-%m-%d %H:%M:%S]" for absolute time mode and "[%H:%M:%S]" for elapsed and incremental time modes.
+              The default is “[%Y-%m-%d %H:%M:%S]” for absolute time mode and “[%H:%M:%S]” for elapsed and incremental time modes.

               See FORMATTING DIRECTIVES for details.